franciscobonand/insprAgenda/README.md

-- Work start date (date)
+- Work start date (date)*

-- Work end date (date)
+- Work end date (date)*

-- Creation date (date)
+- Creation date (date)*

-**User Methods/Functionalities:**
+\*These fields are not defined by the user directly

+## User Methods/Functionalities

-- CreateTask
+- Create task

-- RemoveTask
+- Remove task

-- UpdateTask (move task foward on the board)
+- Update task (move task foward on the board)

-- ShowTaskDetails

-- ListTasksBy
+- Show task details (contains time spent working on task)

+- List tasks by (lists all the tasks ordered by chosen option)

+  - Order options: Priority, Deadline or Added time

+- Filter tasks by (filter tasks by value defined for the filter)

   - Filter options: Priority, Deadline or Added time

-- ShowCalendar